acarnes/bdt/README.md

 The Boosted Decision Tree code is on the master branch.
 The noroot branch has the same BDT code without any ROOT dependencies.

 ## Boosted Decision Trees
-See the example directory to see how to use the BDT code.
+See the examples directory to see how to use the BDT code.
 There is an example cxx file there outlining basic usage of the BDT package.

 ## The Autocategorizer
 The binned_categorizer branch has the code for the autocategorizer.
 The master is a boosted decision tree package I made to do some trigger work way earlier.
 The BDT code was repurposed to make the autocategorizer.
 Anyways, if you want to categorize make sure to checkout the binned_categorizer branch after cloning/forking this repo.